top of page

-We selected three places of modern architecture in Duisburg.
-The first is the Lehmbruck Museum.
+We selected three places with modern architecture in Duisburg and another three in Essen.
+In Duisburg the first is the Lehmbruck Museum.
 The second is the Tiger & Turtle – Magic Mountain, a special art installation in the Southern part of Duisburg.
 The third is the area of Innenhafen, the inner harbour with new architecture.
-Ideal to move around in Duisburg is by bike.
-From Duisburg Centre (Innenhafen) to the Magic Mountain is 8 km.
+By bike. from Duisburg Innenhafen to the Magic Mountain is 9 km.
+In Essen we go to Zeche Zollverein, to the modern Folkwang museum and we look at the headquarters of Thyssen-Krupp, the industrial engineering and steel production multinational.

 From the outside the museum is far from spectacular but it fits well in the environment.
 The architecture experience inside the museum is very nice.
 The Lehmbruck wing is extraordinary.
 The architecture blends exterior and interior, by creating a small courtyard in the building, separated by a glass wall.
 This wing gives a special sensation of light and space, the art is like decoration.
 The building materials match the architecture design very well.